LBruni98/Network/README.md

 ## Network Design
 ### Architecture
 The design for the network is a WAN, consisting of two local networks, each with three PCs, a server and a router, along with two extras being a printer and access point.
-The LANs are designed within the Star topology, where the nodes are connected individually to a central point, this being the switch
+The LANs are designed within the Star topology, where the nodes are connected individually to a central point, this being the switch where all the traffic originates.
+The two LANs can communicate via a router as a gateway in both networks.
+An access point was included for connecting to wireless devices, hence the printer placed in both LANs.

 ![Layout](https://github.com/LBruni98/Networking/blob/master/WAN%20Architecture.jpg)